Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 So there's so much going on in DC.

-Boy, I tell you, we need to I encourage everybody, I encourage all you listeners, they need to be on the Senate.
+These last two bills that just got passed through the House, boy, I tell you, we need to, I encourage everybody, I encourage all you listeners, they need to be on the Senate.

 You need to be calling a senator.

-I don't care if it's your senator or any senator, they need to understand that the American people are awake.
+I don't care if it's your senator or any senator.

 And the day of reckoning is coming soon.

-So that's gonna be net there.
+So, that's going to be net there.

-We can tell we will take the house.
+We can, we will take the house.

-I think it's gonna be huge.
+I think it's going to be huge.

-It's you know, it's not just about the left.
+It's, you know, it's not just about the left.

 Because I know there's a lot of concern.